Diamondbacks vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- Arizona has a record of 6-5 in games where sportsbooks have it as underdogs of at least +120 on the moneyline.
+- Arizona is 6-5 this season when entering a game as the underdog by +120 or more on the moneyline.

-- The Diamondbacks have an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Diamondbacks have a 45.5% chance of coming away with a victory in the contest.

-- Arizona and its opponents have hit the over in 11 of its 21 games with a total this season.
+- Arizona's games have gone over the total in 11 of its 22 chances.

 - The Diamondbacks have played just one game with a spread this season and covered in that contest.